Hasta (spear)

 Unlike the pilum, verutum and lancea, the hasta was not thrown, but used for thrusting.
 It was about 2.4 m in length, with a shaft generally made from ash, while the head was of iron.

 Hasta also referred to a spear that was a gymnastic weapon.
-The hasta prapilata was a spear with its point either covered by a ball or muffled.
+The hasta praepilata was a spear with its point either covered by a ball or muffled.
 This type of spear was used by soldiers during training.

 Hasta pura

 The hasta pura was a spear used in the Roman army as a military decoration for a soldier that distinguished himself in battle.

 Symbolic hastae

 Hasta caelibaris

 The hasta caelibaris ("celibate spear") was used during weddings to dress the bride's hair, like a ritual hairpin.

 Hasta pampina

 The hasta pampina was another name for the thyrsus of Bacchus, with the point of the spear was buried in vine leaves.

 Hasta publica

 A hasta publica was a spear used to convey that a public auction was taking place.
 Hence, an auction room was called a hastarium.